 As part of the due diligence process, you’ll need to collect all your financial records and agreements.
 This includes accounting statements, invoices, contracts with employees and other people involved in the business, as well as other legal documents that can provide insight into your company’s financial position.

 Additionally, you should assess your intellectual property.
-Investors want to be certain that both you and your team own any patents or other IP you possess.
+Investors want to be certain that both you and your team own any patents or other IPs you possess.
 Furthermore, any patent or IP disputes which may be ongoing should be disclosed.

-Establishing a document room, server or account where all your relevant documents can be stored and shared with Venture Capitalists (VCs) makes the entire process much smoother and faster.
+Establishing a document room, server, or account where all your relevant documents can be stored and shared with Venture Capitalists (VCs) makes the entire process much smoother and faster.

 AVC firm can also conduct a full audit of your company’s finances to guarantee they remain healthy and profitable.
 Doing this helps you avoid potential pitfalls or unexpected issues that could hinder progress or destroy potential funding opportunities in the future.